-Whether or not you've ever been diagnosed with an anxiety disorder, you've probably felt, at least sometimes, like you have symptoms of stress and anxiety (it probably feels like intense fear or a severe anxious sensasion surrounding your job).
+Whether or not you've ever been diagnosed with an anxiety disorder, you've probably felt, at least sometimes, like you have symptoms of stress and anxiety (it probably feels like intense fear or a severe anxious sensation surrounding your job).

 Seriously, don’t.
 If you're wondering how to deal with anxiety, especially work-related fear, this should be a priority.
 Yes, there are still old school alarm clocks - so that’s not an excuse.
 You’re staring at a screen for enough hours every day; it doesn’t need to be (slash absolutely shouldn’t be) the last thing your mind experiences before bed and the first thing you do when you wake up.

 Checking your work email during these times is bound to make you worry, spike up your nerves and make you more stressed during two moments that should be peaceful.
 Start your sleep — and then your day — by clearing your mind without stressing about what’s to come.

 You don’t need to write a long report each evening, but jot down some thoughts, notes or a quick list of things you want to accomplish the next day.
 Planning ahead a bit and creating a brief to-do list will save you from feeling overwhelmed when you arrive at your desk the next morning.

-Move it, move it — AKA exercise.
+A.K.A., exercise.
 Maybe you feel like there’s just no time to exercise during the workday.
 And sometimes there isn’t.
 But whenever you can - even if it’s for 20 minutes two or three times a week - get your butt to the gym, to a yoga class where you can focus on deep breathing, or jog around your ’hood.
 Exercising relieves stress, so even if you’re feeling overwhelmed about trying to fit a workout into your schedule, you’ll feel a lot better after getting a quick sweat session in.

 Your workout can also be a good time to reflect.
 There’s no better time than while you’re running to try to figure out how to resolve whatever’s been keeping you up at night.

-Give yourself a break.
 This doesn’t just mean “don’t beat yourself up.”
 Give yourself an actual break.
 It doesn’t have to be an hour lunch break (do those even exist?)...but go outside -- even if for 15 minutes -- to get some sun, a coffee or some food.
 You’ll be more at ease and productive if you let yourself take a breather once or twice a day.

-If it’s really too much, talk to your manager.
 You might be concerned that it will seem like you can’t handle your job.
 But you also may just have way too much going on -- and your manager likely isn’t aware of everything that you’re doing.
 If your workload has become unreasonable, talk to someone about it before you explode.
 People will respect you for being responsible and assertive about what’s doable, especially if it’s clear that you’ll be more productive if you have a bit more support.

 Finally, take a step back, clear your mind, and remember that your job is temporary.
 It’s only one part of your life, and while it’s an important one, you can always explore other options if it’s starting to feel like a parasite or you're constantly on the verge of a panic attack.
 Your day-to-day life should feel full and happy.